Step-by-Step Migration Guide

 Tip

-Use find-and-replace in your editor to update all templates at once:
+Use find-and-replace in your editor to update all templates at once.
+Run two separate replacements:

 Search All Templates